-4.1 GENERAL INTRODUCTION
+4.0 GENERAL INTRODUCTION

-All equipment and manning levels referenced in Section 4 should be considered the recommended minimum for approaching ALL diving applications, which is based on one dive and any applicable decompression required.
-Increased manning levels and additional equipment may be required for any diving in excess of one dive and any decompression required.
-Proper pre-job planning shall be conducted to ensure that the necessary levels of personnel and equipment are available for diving operations.
+All equipment and personnel levels referenced in Section 4 should be considered the recommended minimum for approaching ALL diving applications, which is based on one dive and any applicable decompression required.
+Increased personnel levels and additional equipment may be required for any diving of more than one dive and any decompression required.
+Proper prejob planning shall be conducted to ensure the necessary levels of personnel and equipment are available for diving operations.
+Additionally, all hazards shall be reviewed onsite, and appropriate changes made accordingly.

-The specific operations procedures vary with the type of diving mode employed.
-Prior to mobilization, a project risk assessment/hazard identification process or dive plan shall be performed to determine the type of diving mode to be employed, equipment needed and job manning requirements.
+Specific operations procedures vary with the type of diving mode employed.
+A project risk assessment/hazard identification process or dive plan shall be performed prior to mobilization to determine the type of diving mode to be employed, the equipment needed, and the job personnel requirements.

-Prior to the commencement of any diving operation, a Job Hazard Analysis shall be completed and all members of the dive team, including master of the vessel (as well as other involved personnel) shall be present at a pre-dive safety meeting.
+Before the commencement of any diving operation, the job hazard analysis shall be reviewed onsite with mitigations enhanced if conditions warrant.
+All dive team members, including the master of the vessel (as well as other involved personnel), shall be present at a pre-dive safety meeting.